madhur-taneja/Web-Optimization-Checking/README.md

 ## Part 2: Optimize Frames per Second in pizza.html
 * The aim of this project was to optimize pizza.html to 60 fps scrolling speed.
+* And to reduce the pizzaResizeTime less than 5ms.

 ### Step 1: Optimizing `pizza.html`
 > Shifting script tags from head to end of body.